Choose Your Simulator Wisely: A Review on Open-source Simulators for Autonomous Driving: Critical Issues and Improve Suggestions

-In most synthesis processes, the distribution pattern of noise is first extracted, then a mask is generated based on the distribution, and the original data merge with the mask through post-processing.
-Modeling the noise distribution pattern with particle systems and physical properties was one of the earliest practices \cite{starik2003simulation, wang2006real, von2019simulating}, which was initially applied to image generation and extended to enhance lidar point data (see Fig. \ref{issue-lidar-particle-hahner}) \cite{hahner2022lidar}.
-In recent years, learning-based data synthesis methods have been increasing \cite{sakaridis2018semantic, paek2022k}.
-Among them, approaches based on Generative Adversarial Networks (GANs) and Neural Radiance Fields (NeRF) have achieved impressive results \cite{zhang2018deeproad, yang2020surfelgan, mușat2021multi, li2022climatenerf}.
-Fig. \ref{issue-rain-gan-tremblay} illustrates rain data synthesized by Tremblay et al. using a combination of CycleGAN and physics-based rendering.
-This synthesis maintains visual realism while adhering well to physical laws.
+To improve the fidelity of sensory data simulation, an intuitive idea is to study the realistic noise pattern.
+In most synthesis processes, the distribution pattern of noise is first extracted, then a mask is generated based on the distribution, and the original data merges with the mask through post-processing.
+One of the earliest practices involved modeling the noise distribution pattern with particle systems and physical properties \cite{starik2003simulation, wang2006real, von2019simulating}, which was initially applied to image generation and extended to enhance LiDAR data \cite{hahner2022lidar}.

-In order to enhance simulators' performance in simulating adverse weather conditions, the simulator should provide a flexible and user-friendly interface that allows users to integrate customized data synthesis models.
-Advanced weather simulation algorithms are often available as open-source projects online \cite{paek2022k, li2022toward, li2022climatenerf}.
-These algorithms vary in environment configuration and hardware requirements, posing challenges for users looking to adopt them quickly.
-A solution could be establishing a standardized parameter interface within the simulator, allowing users to effectively adjust various weather parameters to simulate different weather conditions.